stolab/gweb3/README.md

 ```bash
 SCHEME://HOST:[PORT]
 ```

+Now the IPC endpoint is also supported.
+Instead of a URL, you can specify the path to the IPC file.

 where:
 * `SCHEME`: is one of HTTP or HTTPS
 * `HOST`: is a hostname or an IP